SathyaBhat/sathyabh.at/content/blog/2020-01-20-hellforge-remastered.md

 - The usual messaging tools - Slack, Discord, Telegram
 - [WMI Exporter](https://github.com/martinlindhe/wmi_exporter) - Yes, that _is_ a Prometheus exporter.
 I'm experimenting with Prometheus.
 - [HWMonitor](https://www.cpuid.com/softwares/hwmonitor.html) - Temperature measurement.
 WMI Exporter unfortunately doesn't seem to export temperatures as richly as HWMonitor does
-- [Wox](http://www.wox.one/) - Somewhat like Alfred for Windows.
-Not as feature packed but sufficient for now.
 - [Visual Studio Code](https://code.visualstudio.com/) - My current preferred editor.
 This blog post was written in VS Code too ;)
-- [Project Aurora](https://www.project-aurora.com/) - Unified RBG lighting for many keyboards.
-Still in nascent stage but very promising
-- [cmder](https://cmder.net/) - Because current Windows terminal sucks and the one in preview is still very rough
+- [Windows Terminal](https://github.com/microsoft/terminal) - The new Windows Terminal is actually pretty nice.
+I'm using this together with [PowerShell 7](https://devblogs.microsoft.com/powershell/announcing-powershell-7-0/) and [Starship Prompt](https://starship.rs/)
-- [MobaXterm](https://mobaxterm.mobatek.net/) - My choice of ssh client.
-Supports tabs, many network tools, X server and many more.
-Highly recommended.
+- [MobaXterm](https://mobaxterm.mobatek.net/) - Supports tabs, many network tools, X server and many more.
+Highly recommended, though I have started using Windows Terminal more than this.
+MobaXterm has started clamping down on how many bookmarks you can save, without warning which is pretty bad,
 - [ShareX](https://getsharex.com/) - Screencapture utility.
 Windows snipping manager is decent, this is miles better
 - [1Password](https://1password.com/) - Current password manager of choice.
 I have a 1Password Families plan.
 - [Cyberduck](https://cyberduck.io/) - Cyberduck lets me download my files from various cloud storage providers and use it to archive all docs to S3.
 - [Spotify](https://www.spotify.com/) - For all my musical needs.
+- Backups - All important files are backed up to Google Drive, OneDrive along with S3.
+The archival to S3 is manual at the moment, I'm looking at options for backup software, including [Duplicacy](https://duplicacy.com/) and [Restic](https://restic.net/)
+- [VirtualBox](https://www.virtualbox.org/) - I use a Linux-based VM for all my office work - this lets me maintain a clean separation between work & personal stuff while not having to use my office Macbook Pro, which has been relegated to an email/oncall device.

 That's about it.
 Feel free to drop a comment or a question if you'd like to know more!